How to Use Facebook Privacy Settings

 But Facebook has misused this technology.
-After an investigation, the company admitted it used phone numbers collected for two-factor authentication for advertising purposes.
+After an investigation a few years ago, the company admitted it used phone numbers collected for two-factor authentication for advertising purposes.

 Security experts still recommend that you use two-factor authentication, however, because it’s one of the best ways to protect your account.
 You don’t have to give Facebook your phone number to use two-factor authentication, either—a dedicated app such as Google Authenticator or Duo Mobile can be a more private and secure solution.
 It’s easy to set up.